sora-xor/sora-docs/src/ken.md

 ## Kensetsu Introduction

-Maker DAO is the largest DeFi app, with $5.92 Billion in TVL; Maker DAO powers DAI, the decentralized dollar-pegged stablecoin.
-SORA is a new world economic system aimed at high, sustainable growth.
-Despite SORA’s bold ambitions, it does not have a Maker DAO equivalent on its network.
-That’s why in 2023, SORA community contributor Satoshi Shibarimoto, proposed KENSETSU as SORA’s version of Maker DAO that not only builds on the successes of the original protocol but also takes advantage of the amazing Polkadot tech.

 With KENSETSU, XOR token holders will be able to vote to create stablecoins pegged to any values available via oracles on the SORA network, such as popular fiat currencies, GOLD, SILVER, and others.
 As with Maker DAO, users can mint stablecoins by locking up collateral in vaults.

 In KENSETSU, there will be two vault types: